dsptanmay/Making-VSCode-Cleaner/README.md

 - Click on the option that says "View: Toggle Status Bar Visibility"

 There you go!
 You have successfully made your VSCode setup much more minimal and cleaner.

+### Part 6: Removing the Mini-Map

+The Mini Map is a small Map that appears on the right side of the editor.
+Although useful, it takes up too much space - space that can be useful for us.

+To remove the Mini-Map, open the Command Palette and Search for "Minimap"

+Find the option that says "View: Toggle MiniMap"

+Now, the MinMap should be disabled.

 ----
 ## Section 4: Spicing up things